Michigan Semi Truck Accident Law: What You Need To Know

 Our law firm has an extensive record of success, including recovering the highest recorded semi crash jury verdicts and settlements over multiple years, according to year-end compilations of settlements and trial verdicts by Michigan Lawyers Weekly.
 These include:

-- $34.5 Million – A Michigan Auto Law attorney and his team secured the largest-reported tractor-trailer crash settlement in the U.S. for the year of this crash.
-It is the largest truck settlement to date by any Michigan attorney or law firm.
-The defense’s “final offer” before trial was $14 million.
-The case settled for $34.5 million in trial.
+- $34.5 Million – Our team secured the largest-reported tractor-trailer crash settlement in the U.S. for that year.
+It is the largest truck settlement by an attorney in the state.

 - $13.5 Million – Our attorneys settled a case for a victim in a car vs. tractor trailer crash who suffered major burn injuries.

-- $10.5 Million Truck Accident Settlement – A Michigan Auto Law attorney obtained this recovery for a woman who was seriously injured when a truck crashed into her vehicle.
+- $10.5 Million – We obtained this truck accident recovery for a woman who was seriously injured when a truck crashed into her vehicle.

-- $9 Million – Our attorneys obtained this recovery for a man who lost both of his legs in a rear-end collision.
+- $9 Million – Our truck accident lawyers obtained this recovery for a man who lost both of his legs in a rear-end collision.
 This was the largest pain and suffering trucking settlement of the preceding decade for a rear-end crash in the state.
-The insurance company for the trucking company attempted to settle this case for $1 million with the client’s previous attorney, who had urged the client to take this offer before a Michigan Auto Law attorney got involved in the case.

 - $6.2 million – This confidential out of state trucking death case was settled by a Michigan Auto Law attorney, who was brought in to try the case by another attorney after the insurance company made a “final” offer of $1 million dollars to the widow of the man who was killed.